10 more aid trucks near Lachin corridor: Paris pressure on Baku

 “There is a clear decision not to open the Aghdam road”

-Speaker of the parliament of the unrecognised NKR David Ishkhanyan said at a press conference held this morning that the Aghdam issue has been actively discussed in the last three weeks:
+Speaker of the parliament of the unrecognized NKR David Ishkhanyan said at a press conference held this morning that the Aghdam issue has been actively discussed in the last three weeks:

 “The use of this road is unacceptable for the Artsakh authorities.
 We have only one road with the status of a corridor [Lachin corridor], we should not allow the introduction of a second corridor.
 There is a clear decision not to open the Agdam road”.